imba-pericia/drsolver-docker/README.md

 # Drsolver docker

-This repository provides a Dockerfile for building a Docker image with DrSolver and DrPlotter.
+This repository provides a Dockerfile for building a Docker image with DrSolver only.

 **Current DrPlotter Version: 1.0.3**